 - The other WAN accelerator is deployed on the target site, closer to the target backup repository or target host.

 On each WAN accelerator Veeam Backup & Replication creates the VeeamWAN folder containing the following data:

 - The VeeamWAN folder on the source WAN accelerator stores files with digests required for global deduplication.
 For more information, see How WAN Acceleration Works.

 - The VeeamWAN folder on the target WAN accelerator stores global cache data.

 To create a WAN accelerator, you need to assign the WAN accelerator role to a specific machine.
-You can use any 64-bit Windows-based machine in your environment, either physical or virtual.
 You can even assign the WAN accelerator role to the existing backup proxies and backup repositories.

 - WAN Accelerator Sizing